vvasylkovskyi/vvasylkovskyi-portfolio/blog-content/ready/provisioning-alb-and-connecting-to-ecs.md

   - [Provision SSL and HTTPS with Terraform using Cloudfront, ACM, Route53 and Ec2](https://www.vvasylkovskyi.com/posts/provisioning-ssl-certificate-on-cloudfront-with-terraform)
   - [Scaling our infra - from 1 EC-2 to ECS](https://www.vvasylkovskyi.com/posts/provisioning-ecs-and-scaling-our-ec2)

+## Overview

+Adding load balancer has a few requirements from the cloud provider which makes adding load balancer task not "just adding load balancer".
+One of the hard requirements of load balancer is existence of at least two different subnets in two availability zones.
+Besides, for it to make sense we will create two machines where load balancer will distribute traffic to (although tecnically only one machine is enough).

+So here is the list of tasks we will perform to successfully add a load balancer:

+  - Add two subnets in different availability zones
+  - Create a load balancer pointing to those two subnets
+  - A Load Balancer Listener that will accept traffic from HTTPS
+  - A SSL Certificate for HTTPS to use on load balancer
+  - A Target Group - the VPC where load balancer will send traffic to and port 80
+  - Add Load Balancer to the ECS

 ## Creating ALB with terraform